back

 Length 99mm (excluding ladder), late 1940s to 1962, individually boxed.

 This is a rather nice piece for display, having a rubber or plastic hose and three diecast firemen, one driving, one holding the hose nozzle and the third climbing the ladder.
 The basic casting is very common, but the fragile escape ladder is easily broken (particularly when there is a degree of metal fatigue) and complete examples are much harder to find.
-There are several minor casting variations which I will not go into here, instead I can summarise the three major variations as follows.
+The die was substantially re-cut or possibly re-made with a new core between versions (1) and (2) below.
+The later version is a thinner and lighter casting.
+There are also several minor casting variations which I will not go into here, instead I can summarise the three major variations as follows.
 All variants had two unpainted ladder supports which plugged into the body casting.

-(2) Red body (shades vary to a bright tomato red) with metal wheels, black or dark blue firemen, unpainted escape ladder with yellow wheels, plastic hose, without identification or with MADE IN ENGLAND CHARBENS cast underneath.
+(2) Red body (shades vary to a bright tomato red) with metal wheels, black or dark blue firemen, unpainted escape ladder with yellow wheels, plastic hose, with MADE IN ENGLAND (very faintly) or MADE IN ENGLAND CHARBENS cast underneath (location of the lettering varied).
 Some examples of this version had a hole so that hose could emerge horizontally from the pumper rather than vertically (as in the photo).
+Lighter casting with thinner sides when viewed from underneath.

 (3)